robertiansweetman/bash-for-devops/README.md

 get the OS version of a linux machine

 0. getting the os version from things
-1. getting values in and out of things
+1. getting values in and out of scripts to use elsewhere
 2. passing values to terraform or other things
 3. passing environment variables to terraform
 4. something with ansible